After SATs Lessons: 5 Golden Rules for Year 6 Teachers

 - A strategy to introduce more SATs-style reasoning and problem solving into your teaching sequence.

-A detailed look at all three 2018 Maths SATs Papers, with the 15 key points you need to take from them into your next staff meeting
+A detailed look at three Maths SATs Papers, with the 15 key points you need to take from them into your next staff meeting

 4. Year 6 teachers, embrace the calm!